-The Stop button stops the video stream being played.
+The Stop button stops the stream being played and terminates all network traffic with the Axis product.

 The Snapshot button takes a snapshot of the current image.
 The location where the image is saved can be specified using the AXIS Media Control (AMC).